 The first definition of weak equivalence of internal categories along the lines we are considering appeared in [Bunge-Paré 1979] for S a regular category, and J the class of regular epimorphisms, in the context of stacks and indexed categories.
-We will in fact use a different definition which is equivalent to the one in [Bunge-Paré 1979] in the sites they consider (see corollary 7.6).
+We will in fact use a different definition which is equivalent to the one in [Bunge-Paré 1979] in the sites they consider (see corollary 8.6).

-3.14.
+- 4.14.
 DEFINITION.
 Let (S, J) be a unary site.
-An internal functor $f: X \longrightarrow Y$ in S is called is a pullback diagram commuting up to a natural isomorphism

-1. fully faithful if
+An internal functor $f: X \longrightarrow Y$ in S is called - 1. fully faithful if